Presentation Skills Training Courses for Companies – High Impact Seminars for Teams

 If you’ve been dragging your heels about making that shift because it feels overwhelming, you’re not alone.
 I admit that, as a theater actor and professional speaker who loves live audiences, I initially stepped into virtual training with some hesitation.
 But when I did, I was thrilled to discover that online, virtual training isn’t as complicated as it looks!
 And it can be fun, highly interactive, and help you reach an even larger audience of people who need to hear what you’ve got to share.

-This presentation is filled with the ins, outs, tools and techniques I had to learn to implement in order to shift my thinking and my effectiveness as a virtual speaker and trainer.
+This presentation is filled with the ins, outs, tools and techniques you need to shift your thinking and your effectiveness as a virtual speaker or trainer.
 And because I deliver this presentation virtually, I get to walk my talk, pulling back the curtain from time-to-time to point out what I’m doing to make my presentation more effective and engaging.

 - How to determine the virtual format that’s right for you (e.g. webinar versus meeting formats)